 Keep the following in mind when you shut down a system:

-Use the init and shutdown commands to shut down a system.
-Both commands perform a clean system shutdown, which means that all system processes and services are terminated normally.
+Use either the shutdown or the init command to shut down a system.
+Both commands perform a clean system shutdown, which means all system processes and services are terminated normally.

-Both shutdown and init commands take a run level as an argument.
+Both the shutdown and init commands take a run level as an argument.

 The three most common run levels are as follows:

 Run level 3 – All system resources are available and users can log in.
 By default, booting a system brings it to run level 3, which is used for normal day-to-day operations.
-This run level is also known as multiuser level with NFS resources shared.
+This run level is also known as the multiuser state, with NFS resources shared.

 Run level 0 – The operating system is shut down, and it is safe to turn off power.
 You need to bring a system to run level 0 whenever you move a system, or add or remove hardware.

-Run levels are fully described in Chapter 18, Managing Services (Overview).
+Run levels are fully described in How Run Levels Work.